WordPress Themes Development Frameworks

 With WordPress Themes installed, we’ll make a few minor adjustments:

-Go to Settings ?
-Permalinks to make changes.
-In most cases, I’ll switch to “postname”-style permalinks.
+to make changes.
+In most cases, I’ll switch to “postname”-style permalinks. - Update users.

 I create an admin-level account for myself and any admin or editor accounts that are needed for clients and collaborators.
 I also remove the default “admin” user name if it exists (a basic but wise step for WordPress security).